Learning Center March 24, 2020 Updated Date: November 14, 2024

 1. Align more closely with strategic business objectives

 Cyber risk management programs are often built around meeting compliance standards and regulations, which can make it difficult to align with the needs of the business.
 By making cybersecurity a business issue, security and business leaders can create an ERM that more accurately serves the greater goals of the organization.
+This alignment ensures that enterprise cyber risk management integrates seamlessly into broader risk management strategies.

 2. Focus on the risk profile unique to your organization risk strategy

 With emerging technologies designed to increase efficiency, each organization’s ERM program should be unique to serve their specific operational needs.
 A business’s technology needs are not universal, and what works for one organization might not work for another.
-An enterprise risk management strategy tailors its risk response to each organization’s unique digital ecosystem including factors like financial risk and regulatory compliance.
+An enterprise risk management strategy tailors its risk response to each organization’s unique digital ecosystem, including factors like financial risk and regulatory compliance.

 3. Increased visibility and transparency